cpittet/ada-teamphilippe/index.md

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="400" allowfullscreen="true" src="figures/sentiments_category.html"></iframe>

-To finish with the overall observations, we noticed that the number of quotes is not consistent over time.
+To finish with the overall inspection, we noticed that the number of quotes is not consistent over time.
 The first observation is this high spike in early 2018.
 As already explained earlier, that's when the Cambridge Analytica scandal exploded in the media, therefore it makes sense than the number of quotes is also scaling up.
 There are also a few weeks with very few quotes from the source used to harvest the data.